 - The baby is a separate entity to the birthing person.
 They are entitled to all the rights provided to every baby, and all the protections granted to them, by reason of being a child.

 - It is in a child’s best interests that they be cared for by the intended parents.
 Giving birth is not a criteria for being a parent, nor should it be the reason someone is expected to provide care.

 - To ensure all children are treated equally, babies born through surrogacy should be cared for by their parents, and their parents allowed to be present at their birth and provide immediate and ongoing care for them.
 Parents should also be provided with supports including parent-craft and education regardless of whether they birthed the child.
 Treating babies born through surrogacy as different to babies born in other circumstances is discriminatory.

+I’ve created some resources for hospitals and care providers supporting surrogacy births.
 Hospital management of a surrogacy birth is often challenging even without the COVID pandemic to deal with.
 Surrogacy birth planning requires considerable thought for how everyone will be involved and supported to make sure everyone has a positive experience.

 Surrogacy counsellor Katrina Hale and I discussed surrogacy birth planning on the Podcast in Episode 64, which is helpful for surrogacy teams and healthcare workers.

 Angela and Kirsty are an intended mother and surrogate in Queensland and spoke to me for Episode 96 of the Podcast about their experiences with pregnancy and birth planning during COVID.